roti/cljs-watch/README.md

 A simple shell script that watches for changes to CLJS files and recompiles them for you.

+This is a fork of https://github.com/ibdknox/cljs-watch which brings following modifications/additions:
+* support for Windows
+* changed default optimizations to none

 ## Usage

 You must have ClojureScript already setup and have $CLOJURESCRIPT_HOME correctly set.